Diving Into Nutrition

 - Palm oil and coconut oil

 Trying to add more healthy fats to your diet?
 Consider planning out your meals and snacks for the week.
 Maybe start by assigning a key “fatty” ingredient to each day of the week.
-For example, you can try making a habit of eating avocados every Saturday, or olives every Sunday.
+For example, you can try to make a habit of eating avocados every Saturday, or olives every Sunday.
 That way you can get your grocery shopping down to a science!

 People with CF are prone to electrolyte depletion from sweating, especially when it's hot or when exercising.
 Here's when more electrolytes are especially needed: